Norway House, Bedford Bank East, Welney

 A mile and three-quarters north-east of Old Bedford Bridge, and just a short distance north of Cock Fen Pumping station, is a house that is unique.
 It's late Victorian and of no great architectural merit apart from some fancy brickwork in places, set on a very long strip of land with landscaped gardens and intensive fruit and vegetable plots, all nestling below the bank of the Old Bedford River.

-And it's the only inhabited building in the world with the postcode PE14 9TE.
+It's uniqueness is being the only inhabited building in the world with the postcode PE14 9TE.

 Norway House in June 2010, seen from the river bank, with window shutters closed.